D-Y-A-G/js-sidescroll-test/README.md

-# js-sidescroll-test
+# Side-Scroller
-a simple side-scrolling game test
+a sidescrolling game using html, css and javascript